gladstone28/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Adding-a-Card/README.md

 - The <div> has a class of "card-body" which adds a section with default padding.
 - The content inside the card body all have classes with "card-{value}" which adds styling to these elements specific for Bootstrap cards.
 - By default, this card will take up the entire width of its parent element.
   > Let’s add some of our own cards, remember to check [Bootstrap’s card documentation](https://getbootstrap.com/docs/4.2/components/card/#example) for more customizations!

+memory jog
+/c/Users/glads/Documents/PROJECTS_AT_CODECADEMY/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Adding-a-Card